sanjana5v53/Sudoku_mini/Readme.md

 ## Implementation
 This program provides a command-line interface to generate and solve Sudoku puzzles.
 It uses a backtracking algorithm to solve the puzzles.
 The program allows two modes of operation:
 - **Generation Mode:** Generates a random Sudoku puzzle with some cells initially filled and some cells left empty.
-- **Solve Mode:** Generates a random Sudoku puzzle and then attempts to solve it.
+- **Solve Mode:** Allows users to input a Sudoku puzzle and then attempts to solve it.

 ## Data Structures Used
 The main data structure used in this program is a 2D array to represent the Sudoku grid.
 Each cell of the grid contains an integer value representing the number in that cell.
 Additionally, arrays and simple variables are used for other purposes like shuffling rows/columns, checking if a number can be placed in a cell, etc.